VulcanStocks/TWstatmentScraper/README.md

 # TWstatmentScraper
-Welcome to the TWscraper C# web scraper!
+Welcome to the TWstatmentScraper C# web scraper!
 This scraper is designed to scrape financial statements from tradingview.com.
 Here is a brief overview of how to use it:

 **Getting Started**
 To use the scraper, you will need to first import the TWscraper namespace: